-To insert the 36-inch wide interior door into the wall separating the kitchen and the dining room, select the Insert Block tool on the Draw toolbar.
-In the Insert window, select the block named door_ext_36_left from the list of blocks.
+Now to insert the 36-inch wide interior door into the wall separating the kitchen and the dining room, select the Insert Block tool on the Draw toolbar.
+In the Insert window, select the block named door ext 36 left from the list of blocks.
 Select the OK button and insert the door in the drawing, placing the insertion point on the left wall anywhere as shown in Figure 13.30.
-The door again has preset attributes, so after inserting the door, enter 1 for the scale.
-Then there will be a prompt on the Command line asking you what "Door number?"
+The door again has an attribute, so after inserting the door, there will be a prompt on the Command line asking you what "Door number?"
 According to the sketch, the front entry is "6".
 Type "6" and Enter.
 Place a dimension on the drawing as shown